top of page

 Stay Safe on the Road

-Safety should always be a priority when traveling in an RV.
+Safety should always be a priority when traveling.
 Here are some tips to keep in mind:

-• Follow Traffic Laws: RVs are subject to the same traffic laws as other vehicles.
+• Follow Traffic Laws: Vans are subject to the same traffic laws as other vehicles.
 Be mindful of speed limits and road signs.

 • Use Turn Signals: Always signal when changing lanes or turning.
 This is especially important in larger vehicles.

-• Watch for Blind Spots: RVs have larger blind spots than cars.
+• Watch for Blind Spots: Vans have larger blind spots than cars.
 Use mirrors and check your surroundings carefully.

 • Take Breaks: Long drives can be tiring.
 Take regular breaks to stretch and rest.